hkbakke/terraform-vsphere-customizer/README.md

 * `guestinfo.network.<ifname>.ipv6_address" = "fd77:ba12:fcs1:88::23/64"`

 # Usage in terraform
-Example from within your VM resource block, also including some counter fun
+Example from within your VM resource block, also including some counter fun.
+Just leave out any parameters that you do not need.

     extra_config {
       "guestinfo.hostname" = "web-${count.index + 1}.example.com"